kk-min/visual-json/README.md

 ## Usage

-Go to project directory and run `npm start`
+1. Change directory to project root directory in CLI
+2. Run `npm install` to install dependencies
+3. Run `npm start`

 ## Features
 - Key value pairs are displayed in a `key : value` format in a node